 - Vagal excitation tests, while under continuous EEG and ECG monitoring (ocular compression induces the oculo-cardiac reflex).
 This procedure is not usually advised or necessary in order to make the diagnosis in children.

 - Reflex anoxic seizures can usually be managed just with reassurance.
-Drug treatment is rarely, if ever, needed.
+Drug treatment is usually not needed.

-- Parents should be advised to place the child in the recovery position and avoid the natural tendency to pick up the child.
+- Parents should be advised to place the child in the recovery position.

-- Pacemaker insertion is the only definitive treatment and is only used for frequent, severe cases.
+- Pacemaker insertion is the only definitive treatment and is only used for frequent, severe cases[3, 4].

-Reflex anoxic seizures are benign.
-The child usually grows out of it.
+Reflex anoxic seizures in childhood are usually benign such that the child grows out of it.